 Shadwa graduated from the Lebanese American University with a BA in economics and minor in international affairs.
 After graduation she was awarded the Lazord Fellowship, a year-long professional development fellowship.
 Working at American University in Cairo, she served as a governance coordinator on a joint project between the European Union and the Egyptian Ministry of Trade.
 Afterwards she worked as a policy researcher at the Egyptian Financial Regulatory Authority, where she gained experience in the development of the non-banking financial sector.
-A passionate advocate for participatory development and good governance, Shadwa is the recipient of a Samuel and Kathleen Awad Global Affairs Fellowship.
+As a student, Shadwa was the recipient of a Samuel and Kathleen Awad Global Affairs Fellowship.

 The Keough School’s master of global affairs program, a two-year program, includes 74 students.
 Current students and MGA alumni represent more than 50 countries including: